 After the ninth week of the semester, a degree-seeking graduate student may only withdraw from one or more courses and receive a grade of "W" with the approval of the course instructor, the director of the graduate program in which they are enrolled, and the dean of the Graduate School.
 After the ninth week of the semester, a nondegree-seeking graduate student may only withdraw from one or more courses and receive a grade of "W" with the approval of the course instructor and the dean of the Graduate School.

 3. Program withdrawal

 A graduate student may elect to withdraw from a graduate program.
-Each program shall have a process for reviewing a program withdrawal request that has been approved by and filed with the dean of graduate studies.
+Each program shall have a process for reviewing a program withdrawal request that has been approved by and filed with the dean of the Graduate School.
 A graduate student who has been granted a program withdrawal shall normally receive a "W" for the current semester courses, be classified by the university as a nondegree-seeking student, and must reapply for admission to the graduate program, if they desire to return.
 If the student wishes to apply to a different graduate program, he/she must meet all admission requirements for the new program.

 Graduate Academic Policy on Leave of Absence

 1. A graduate student may request a leave of absence for a maximum of two years from a graduate program for good cause.
 Examples of cause include, but are not limited to, medical issues, caring for family members, nonoptional military commitments, maternity, and work requirements.

 2. The graduate student shall explain in writing to the graduate program director the reason for seeking a leave of absence and must specify the period for which the leave of absence is sought.
 The graduate student may provide materials supporting their request (e.g., military orders) if it is deemed necessary.